rileyjshaw/rileyjshaw.github.io/src/data/markdown/posts/2015-07-20-khan-academy-primer.md

     - education
     - life
     - web
-tldr: I work at Khan Academy now and I like it here.
 ---

 _**EDIT:** I no-longer work at Khan Academy, and most of these systems have changed drastically since 2015._